Abdul-wahab-shahzad/Abdul-wahab-shahzad/README.md

-- 👋 Hi, I’m @Abdul-wahab-shahzad
+- 👋 Hi, I’m @Abdul-wahab-shahzad.
-- 👀 I’m interested in Data Science and Game design
+- 👀 I’m interested in Backend development and Machine Learning.
-- 🌱 I’m currently learning basics of Data science
+- 🌱 I’m currently learning Django (rest framework)
-- 💞️ I’m looking to collaborate on DATA sCIENCE PROJECTS Projects
+- 💞️ I’m looking to collaborate on diffrent Software engineering Project
 - 📫 How to reach me ...

 <!---